koalaman/shellcheck/shellcheck.1.md

     # and also look for absolute paths in /mnt/chroot
     source-path=SCRIPTDIR
     source-path=/mnt/chroot

+    # Turn on warnings for unquoted variables with safe values
+    enable=quote-safe-variables

     # Allow using `which` since it gives full paths and is common enough
     disable=SC2230